 Another interesting story about Diwali comes from the Kanthopnishads of a small boy Nachiketa who believed that Yama, the God of death was as dark as the Dark night of Amavasya.
 But when he met Yama in person, he was puzzled to see Yama’s calm countenance and dignifies stature.
-Yama explained to Nachiketa that only by passing through the darkness of death, man sees the light of highest wisdom.
-This revelation of the importance of worldly life and significance of death is celebrated as Nachiketa’s enlightenment on Diwali day.
+Yama explained to Nachiketa that only by passing through the darkness of death, man sees the light of the highest wisdom.
+This revelation of the importance of worldly life and the significance of death is celebrated as Nachiketa’s enlightenment on Diwali day.

-The feeling of oneness has been cultivated over the recent years by sending online gifts to friends and family.
+The feeling of oneness has been cultivated over recent years by sending online gifts to friends and family.
 This has even taken the corporate industry by storm as corporate Diwali gifting sees a massive increase during this time.
 To conclude, there’s a multitude of reasons to celebrate Diwali, perhaps every part of India has its own reason.
-All of these, however, hardly matter when it comes to the festival itself.
+All of these, however, hardly matters when it comes to the festival itself.
 Whatever be your reason of celebration, the aesthetic aspect of Diwali is cherished and enjoyed by all Indians irrespective of their faith- cause that’s the beauty of Diwali.